KuangjuX/hypocaust/README.md

 # Hypocaust
-**Hypocaust** is an S-mode trap and emulate type-1 hypervisor for RISC-V. It is currently targeted at QEMU's virt machine type.
+**Hypocaust** is an experimental S-mode trap and emulate type-1 hypervisor for RISC-V. It is currently targeted at QEMU's virt machine type.
 It can run on [RustSBI](https://github.com/rustsbi/rustsbi) currently.
+It can boot and run `minikernel` now.

 ![](docs/images/hypocaust.png)
 ![](docs/images/run1.jpg)